 There are very specific requirements governing the employment of minors under the age of 18.
 Strict compliance must be observed.
-Refer questions to the Vice President of Human Resources.
+Refer questions to the Director of Human Resources or the Senior Vice President of Human Resources.

 INDEPENDENT CONTRACTORS

 Self-employed individuals may also be retained to complete certain assignments within the YMCA but are not employees of the YMCA.
 They are classified as "independent contractors" and their compensation is not subject to employment tax withholdings.
 The hiring of independent contractors requires advance approval from the CFO.